Kandelborg/MoNA-starter-kit/README.md

 Feel free to open an issue or PR, contributions are very welcome!

-Don't worry about small things like code style or documentation - just get started by reading the [docs](/CONTRIBUTING.md) and we'll figure it out.
+Don't worry about small things like code style or documentation - get started by reading the [contributing](/CONTRIBUTING.md) and we'll figure it out.

 Some quick tips to get started contributing: